cucumber/docs/content/docs/cucumber/state.md

 Cucumber on the JVM will create a new instance of each of your glue code classes before each scenario so variables on your steps will not leak state.

-However, if spring is used then one should be aware that a single spring application context is used across all scenarios and as such the application context is effectively a global space through which scenarios may interfere with each other.
+If spring is used then one must make sure that any beans used to share step state are annotated with `io.cucumber.spring.ScenarioScope` otherwise they will be spring singletons that persist across scenarios and leak state.
 {{% /block %}}

 {{% block "ruby,javascript" %}}